bushvin/pf2e-translation/README.md

 # Pathfinder 2e translation

-This repository gathers a translation of Pathfinder 2e resources, as described in the [Pathfinder Second Edition Core Rulebook](https://paizo.com/products/btq01zp3).
+This repository gathers a translation of Pathfinder 2e resources, as described in the Pathfinder Second edition rulebooks.

 Translation was performed with the help of [ChatGPT v4](https://chat.openai.com)